 Best Interest Rate ETFs

 Based upon the best types of ETFs for rising interest rates, we did the homework for you and researched dozens of funds to highlight five interest rate ETFs in five different categories to consider for your portfolio.

-- iShares TIPS Bond ETF (TIP): By far the largest ETF that invests in Treasury Inflation-Protected Securities, aka TIPS, the TIP ETF has over $22 billion in assets and has a low expense ratio of 0.20%.
+- iShares TIPS Bond ETF (TIP): By far the largest ETF that invests in Treasury Inflation-Protected Securities, aka TIPS, the TIP ETF has almost $27 billion in assets and has a low expense ratio of 0.19%.

 - iShares Floating Rate Bond (FLOT): This floating rate bond ETF offers exposure to a portfolio of bonds whose interest rate payments adjust with prevailing interest rates.
 Expenses are 0.20%.

 Investors should keep in mind that these interest rate ETFs can still lose value, even in a rising rate environment when they are expected to perform better than other types of ETFs.
 It's also smart to remember that a diversified portfolio typically consists of several funds from diverse categories.
 Investments that concentrate in one narrow part of the market should not receive allocations higher than 10% to 20% of your portfolio.